Harden Moor: Altar Rock

 Altar Rock (also known as Druid's Altar) is a sandstone outcrop that juts out above the western edge of Airedale and overlooks Morton, Crossflatts, Bingley and Keighley with wide panoramic views up and down the Aire Valley.
 The rock is mentioned in Disraeli's novel Sybil.
 Disraeli had visited the rock in 1844 when he was staying with his friend William Ferrand, who was the then owner of the St Ives Estate which borders Altar Lane to the south.
 Disraeli had been greatly influenced by Altar Rock and in Sybil, he had a meeting of Chartists at a rocky outcrop in his fictional setting.
 This may have had some basis in fact as Chartist rallies were being held around this time in the Aire Valley, with one meeting being reported on Harden Moor.
 A body of men was organised to go onto the moor and disperse the meeting only to find that it was a meeting of Methodists.

 Traditionally, the site of Altar Rock has been on Harden Moor, although it is now part of the St Ives Estate despite Altar Lane, which stretches between Ireland Bridge in Bingley and Aire View Farm on the Harden to Keighley Road, being a natural boundary to the northern edge of the St Ives Estate.
 Older sources describe Altar Rock as being part of Harden Moor, and even as recently as 1995, when a murdered 15-year-old girl was found at Altar Rock, it was described as being on Harden Moor.
 The 15-year-old girl in question was Nobantu Zani (also known as Mandy) who had emigrated to Bradford from South Africa with her mother and two brothers after her father was killed.
 Zani's mother believed her to be staying with friends and she may have been missing for up to three weeks before her body was found strangled with her own chiffon scarf.

 It was later revealed that she had been living a double life and had not attended school for some time, and when she had attended, the time spent there was sporadic.
-A school truancy councillor was due to call at her mothers house but on the day of the appointment had called in sick.
+A school truancy councillor was due to call at her mother's house but on the day of the appointment had called in sick.
 Zani's mother was unaware of this meeting as due to the nature of truancy, it was intended as a surprise.
 A December 2015 Freedom of Information request showed that Zani's death was classified as undetected by West Yorkshire Police.
 An inquest into her death in 1999 returned an Open Verdict as decomposition prevented an established cause of death.